The takes of Mine on "There's Always

 1, and it was originally released as a single,

-and also released on 'Clambake'.
+and also released on the Clambake album.
 It is also this

 2. The session log lists two timings for the song,